luizete/perimeter_mixer/README.md

 To detect whether a layer has an overhang, the script checks for the presence of the string ";TYPE:Overhang perimeter" at least once in the layer's g-code.

 ## Disclaimer
 I still haven't tested this code!
-Also,